chrismdp/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 ``player_max_health`` again later in the tutorial.

 ``Player.gd`` sets the ``health`` to ``max_health`` at the start of the game, so we could work with this.
 Why do we still use ``max_health``?
-There are two reasons:

-We don't have the guarantee that ``health`` will always equal ``max_health``: a future version of the game may load a level where the player already lost some health.
+The reason is that we don't have the guarantee that ``health`` will always equal ``max_health``: a future version of the game may load a level where the player already lost some health.